Arumugamthangavel/AWS-Multi-Region-High-Availability-Disaster-Recovery-Architecture/Commands/ebs-disaster-recovery.md

 # Disaster Recovery using EBS Snapshot

-Simulate disaster recovery by restoring an EBS snapshot from North Virginia Region into Mumbai Region
+Simulate disaster recovery by restoring an EBS snapshot from North Virginia Region into Mumbai Region.
+Continuation of EBS task.

 Tasks performed: